adriangawlak/car-rental-h2-java/README.md

 This is a Java application for managing car rental companies with their cars and customers.
 It provides a simple interface for adding and updating companies, cars, and customers, as well as renting and returning cars.
 All operations are stored in a database.
 You can simply start using the program and it will create an empty database.

-This application uses Java with manually configured JDBC requests, SQL statements and embedded H2 database.
+The program uses Java with manually configured JDBC requests, SQL statements and embedded H2 database.
+Since there are few types of objects that use the database, they are structured with DAO design pattern.

 ### Sample Database